 Over the years I have learned that the secret to balance at my house is working with reality instead of the dream.
-By this I mean that you should schedule your activities both personal and professional based on your real life.
-For example, my teenager must be up at 6 am so she can be at the bus stop by 7 am.
-My other children must be up at 7 am to be at the bus stop by 8:25 am.
-I must pick up the little ones at the bus stop at 4:25 pm and they do not go to bed until 8:30 pm.
-I work from home.
-This means that there is no point in scheduling any work from 4:15 pm to 9:00 pm because my children will be up and running around occupying my mind and my time.
+By this, I mean that I schedule my activities both personal and professional based on your real life.
+For example, my teenagers must be up at 6 am so they can be at the bus stop by 7 am.
+Everyone gets home from school and work between 4:30 and 6pm.
+I like to have dinner on the table by 6:15.
+Then I set aside time for family Which means that there is no point in scheduling any work from 4:15 pm to 9:00 pm because my children and husband -will be up and running around occupying my mind and my time.
 No matter how much I would like to sit down at 6:00 pm and write or talk with clients, it will not happen, at least not without more drama than it is all worth.

 1. Children’s school and activity schedules